Topology change and heterotic flux vacua: Some details on the cohomology of X

 \section{Some details on the cohomology of \texorpdfstring{$X$}{X}}

-Because the base $M$ is simply connected, it is easy to use the Leray--Serre spectral sequence to calculate the cohomology of $X$.\footnote{Since $M$ is simply connected, we can avoid the complications of having to work with local coefficients.
-See, for example, chapter 5 of~\cite{Davis:2001at} for an introduction.} This spectral sequence has $E_2^{p,q} = H^p(M,H^q(F))$ as its second stage, where $F=T^2$ denotes the torus fiber, and the spectral sequence converges to $\oplus_{p+q=k} E^{p,q}_{\infty} = H^{k}(X)$.
-In our case it will degenerate when we take cohomology at the second page.
+Because the base $M$ is simply connected, it is easy to use the Leray--Serre spectral sequence to calculate the integral cohomology of $X$.\footnote{Since $M$ is simply connected, we can avoid the complications of having to work with local coefficients.
+See, for example, chapter 5 of~\cite{Davis:2001at} for an introduction.} This spectral sequence has $E_2^{p,q} = H^p(M,H^q(F))$ as its second stage, where $F=T^2$ denotes the torus fiber, and the spectral sequence converges to $H^{k}(X)$.
+When working over a general module, as opposed to a vector space, the $E^{p,q}_{\infty}$ only determine a filtration of $H^{p+q}(X)$, and determining the precise $H^{p+q}(X)$ requires data beyond the spectral sequence~\cite{Davis:2001at}.
+In our example $E^{p,q}_{\infty} = E^{p,q}_{3}$, and the extension problem turns out to be trivial for all groups except $H^4(X)$.
+Fortunately, the torsion subgroup of $H^4(X)$ is isomorphic to the torsion subgroup in $H^3(X)$ by Poincar{\'e} duality and universal coefficients, and this shows that all extensions are trivial.

-The universal coefficients theorem determines the cohomology groups $H^p(M,H^q(F))$.
+The universal coefficients theorem also determines the cohomology groups $H^p(M,H^q(F))$.
 In general~\cite{Hatcher:2002at} these are given by the exact sequence

 But, this simplifies because $\text{Ext}(H,G) =0$ whenever $H$ is a freely generated.
 Thus, we find

 and the second page of the spectral sequence has the form

 We indicated the $d_2$ map, and it is clear that $d_3 = 0$, so that $E^{p,q}_3 = E^{p,q}_{\infty}$.
 All of the maps are fixed in terms of the cup product and the classes $\upomega^I$: